 To cover themselves against future dental issues, some people choose to take out dental insurance plans.
 These aren’t usually included in private healthcare policies, and are instead taken out through your dentist or a private insurer.
-Many dentists in the UK deal with both NHS and private patients, so it’s possible you could end up with the same dentist if you move to a private plan.
+Many dentists in the UK deal with both NHS and private patients; it’s possible you could end up with the same dentist if you move to a private plan.

 These fees apply only to England, as prescription fees have been abolished in Scotland, Wales and Northern Ireland.

-- Studying in the UK
+Mental healthcare in the UK